tryscer/flock/flock-music.md

 I look at Babatunde.
 His hands are raised to signal something.
 On stage, Ruth is bellowing into the mic and the guitarist goes to town on the strings.
 Then: bam!
 They all strum one last note and the crowd screams and shouts and claps.
 ​	"You all," Ruth intimates into the mic, "are welcome aboard this train."
-​	Then: bam!
-All of a sudden the steam pillars erupts again in the middle of the clearing.
+​	Then, all of a sudden, Eddie's steam pillars erupts again in the middle of the clearing.
 We stare and laugh and someone yells, "manna from heaven!" and from the back of the room we hear Eddie shout, "Sorry sorry sorry!"
-​	"All of you except," Ruth says on stage, "for Eddie, who might be killed by mama before the day is out."
+​	"All of you except," Ruth says on stage, "for Eddie, who might be killed by Mama before the day is out."

 I find myself drawing away from Cindy and into the embrace of the crowd.
-As the bodies move and wash over me I find myself swept with it and it carries me along, towards the stage, where magical things are told to happen.
+As the bodies move and wash over me I find myself swept with them and they carry me along, towards the stage, where magical things are told to happen.
 I look back and see the cigarette girl undoing Barry's tie.
 Barry looks flushed and unusually happy.
 ​	"I think she's gonna do the nobody's fault number now," says a man next to me.
 I push forward.
 ​	Sister Rosetta walks to the front of the stage now.
 She holds up her white guitar and plays a little tune -- a bumbling, limping one, soft and small.
 Around me I hear scattered applause.
 This, I decide, is the sound of the veteran fans.
 One veteran on the other side of the empty clearing yells, "It's nobody's fault but mine, Sister!"
 I push between groups of fans.
 I see the white-coat lady, almost within my reach...
 ​	The guitar sounds again, playing the same little ditty.
-But now it's louder, angrier: I see the sound as it washes over the faces of the people around me, see heads bob up and down in ascent.
+But now it's louder, angrier: I see the sound as it washes over the faces of t he people around me, see heads bob up and down in ascent.

 At the foot of the stage, the site of magic, the crowd is thick and already moving together to the beat, like synchronized swimmers in colorful dresses and made-up hair.
 A kid with railway patches on his vest shouts something at the stage and Willie shouts back.
 ​	"Are you new here?"
-​​	==I turn my head.
+​​	I turn my head.
 There, the lady in the white coat is dancing next to me.
 Up close, she's pretty; freckles cover her cheeks, around her nose, under a pair of shades.
 I've never seen anyone wear sunglasses indoor before.
-Under her coat she's wearing a tight-fitting evening gown, silver and sequined.==
+Under her coat she's wearing a tight-fitting evening gown, silver and sequined.
 ​	"Are you new here?"
 ​	"I am," I say.
 "My name is Alice and this is my first show."
 ​	"A greenhorn," says the woman and suddenly grins.
-She throws her arms around me and says, "==Welcome==!"
+She throws her arms around me and says, "Do you care to dance?"
+​	My heart beats.
+"I sure would love to!"
+I shout, happy, when I realize we're *already* dancing.
 ​	Now the little tune coming from the stage is a hulking monster, a disjointed, angry cry, and the drums and bass start to thunder down on it.
 The crowd jumps and dances to the strange rhythm...
-​	"My name is Shirley," says the woman.
+​	"My name is Shirley," she shouts.
 ​	Ruth's voice fills the little space, bouncing and reverberating off the tall ceiling:

 *(If I die and my soul gets lost...)*

 "She's coming down!" says someone next to us.
 ​	"Coming down?"
 I ask Shirley.
-​	"Ruth is going to come to us," she shouts in my ear, "and this is the crucial part.
+​	"Ruth is going to come to us," she shouts in my ear, "and this is the crucial part, greenhorn.
 In this show you're not a spectator.
 You need to join in."
 ​	"I'm not a what?"
 ​	"You need to join in," she says.
 "It's nobody's fault but mine!" she sings.
 The foot-of-the-stage crowd around us dances and sings with her.
 Once again I feel the music's strange effect on my body: my arms in the air, my feet dancing as if on their own volition.
 ​	"Shirley!" says a man with patches on his vest.
 "Come dance with us!"
 ​	"Maybe we'll dance later," says Shirley.
-She dances her way back.
+She dances away.

 The pianist starts hammering at the piano.
 His sound -- dulcet, sweet, but rhythmically forceful -- competes with the scorching disarray of notes emanating from the guitar.
 It is incredibly loud up here, and each sound seems to bounce off the thick throngs of people, reverberate and multiply.
 I can feel Babatunde and Willie in my chest.
 ​	Now Ruth nods to Babatunde, whose rhythm changes -- a sound of tension and expectation.
 Ruth removes her microphone from its stand and climbs down from the little stage.
 Surrounded by the crowd she seems slight, almost tiny, but with every step she takes the crowd parts in front of her.
 She makes her way, microphone in hand and long cable dragging behind her, deep into the crowd.
 Now the drums issue a warning -- *TA-TA-ta-TAM!* -- and Ruth starts singing: